jarviscanada/jarvis_data_eng_CurtisLopes/core_java/grep/README.md

 ```

 ## Performance Issue
-The application reads all files into memory before writing matching lines into
+The traditional implementation of the application that uses `for` loops reads all files into memory
-to a file.
-This may lead to issues when processing very large
+before writing matching lines to the output file.
+This approach can lead to memory issues - such as `OutOfMemoryError` -
-files or directories, resulting in an `OutOfMemoryError`.
-A potential solution to
+when dealing with very large files or directories.
+The lambda-based implementation improves performance
-this issue would be to adjust the process to implement a streaming write so the app
+by utilizing Java Streams, which offer lazy evaluation and more efficient memory usage.
+While the implementation
-processes line and writes matches as they are found, thus avoiding storing the entirety
+still collects matching lines before writing, the use of stream operations significantly reduces
-of a file in memory.
+the memory footprint during file traversal and line filtering.
 # Test
 The app was tested manually:
 - Sample datasets  were added to the `data/` directory with matching and non-matching lines